 It was an international hit in 1956 for Fats and has become a classic rock and roll standard.
 It reached No.2 for three weeks in the USA Billboard Top 40 charts, beco..

-The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ).
-Of course to ensure and maximize compatibility, we must use Styles that share common sound characteristics as those used in the original instrument.
+The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ) & Carillon Style libraries (KET,KEX,KEG and KTN).
+Of course, to ensure and maximize compatibility, Styles must share common sound characteristics as those used in the original instrument.
 That said, let’s proceed and find out how to convert these styles.
-First we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
-In the Disk Edit menu, you can find both the Copy and Paste functions (already well explained in the user manual) ..
+First, we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
+In the Disk Edit menu, you can find both the Copy and Paste functions (..

 This song was written by Billy Joel and is the third track from his 1977 album ‘The Stranger’.
 It made No.3 in the USA and suprisingly only No.19 in the UK.
 The song won two Grammy Awards for Record of the Year and Song of the Year in 1979.

 The sax solo was played by Phil Woods, a well-known jazz performer and Grammy award winner.
 Woods was criticized by some purists in the jazz community for playing on a rock session, but in fact he had already played previously on such sessions both for Steely Dan and for Paul Simon.
 The performance here on a hit record undoubtedly exposed him to a wi..